 The induced de novo biosynthesis of microsomal monooxygenases catalyzing drug metabolism and bioactivation of environmental pollutants has important clinical consequences.
 It is reflected in almost exponential increase of publications on the subject, and nowadays induction of CYPs by phenobarbital reveals online about 40,000 results, by 3-methylcholanthrene (3-MC) – 118,000 results, and by 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) – 148,000 results (see next chapter).
 Working in a distant Siberia and seeking out own research niche in keen competition worldwide, Tsyrlov had asked and reciprocally received mentor's support from the most noted scientists in an area of cytochrome P450 induction, namely Herbert Remmer, Allan Conney, Harry Gelboin, Ronald Estabrook, Edward Bresnick, Dennis Parke, and Daniel Nebert.

 Dr. Harry Gelboin, Head, Laboratory of Molecular Carcinogenesis, NCI/NIH.
 In 1990, Gelboin invited Tsyrlov to take position of Sr. Enzymologist in his lab.
-His family had Belarusian roots, thus his middle name was Victor.
+His family had Belarusian roots, and his middle name was Victor.

 Academician Ronald Estabrook.
 He was world renowned for his knowledge of enzymatic reactions related to toxicology and steroid hormone biosynthesis.
 In 1980, Estabrook suggested Tsyrlov to join international team that started the ISSX.